 Before serving, season to taste with additional lime juice and salt.
 If there is a lot of accumulated liquid, pour some out before plating.

 Pico de Gallo is also a great side dish for fish or steak.
-It is also an excellent topping for tacos, burritos, and eggs.
+It also makes an excellent topping for tacos, burritos, and eggs.

 Pico de Gallo with Faux Corn Chips

-- 2 cups diced plum tomatoes (see note below) about two cups
+- 2 cups diced plum tomatoes about two cups

-- ½ cup dice red or white onion
+- ½ cup diced red or white onion

 - 2 cloves fresh garlic peeled and minced